How to Successfully Install Agglomerate Tiles

 4. Combination of two or more of the above issues are the reasons that make resin agglomerates sensitive to moisture.

-following checklist when trying to assess what type of installation materials should be used with agglomerates:
+Bearing the above in mind, you should use the following checklist when trying to assess what type of installation materials should be used with agglomerates:

 1. Normal setting latex fortified thin-set mortars for use with stones that will not exhibit any issues with curling (generally smaller than 400 mm x 400 mm {16" x 16"} in size and comprised of colors that are not inherently moisture sensitive).